 Overall, employment rates for immigrants in Nova Scotia tend to be lower than that of non-immigrants.
 However, it is important to note that the age and gender compositions, factors that affect employment rates, differ between immigrants and non-immigrants.

 The graph below shows employment rates by immigrant status in Nova Scotia for those aged between 25 and 54 years.
-In 2016, the percentage of non-immigrants, or those born in Canada, aged 25 to 54 years who were employed was 80.2% compared to 76.5% for all immigrants.
-However, the gap in employment rates between these two groups narrowed with non-immigrants having an employment rate of 81.8% compared to 79.5 for immigrants.
+In 2017, the percentage of non-immigrants, or those born in Canada, aged 25 to 54 years who were employed was 81.0% compared to 75.9% for all immigrants.
+However, the gap in employment rates between these two groups narrowed slightly with non-immigrants having an employment rate of 82.3% compared to 78.8% for immigrants in 2019.

 A further analysis of employment rates among immigrants shows that employment rates for immigrants improve and surpass that for non-immigrants the longer they are in the province.
-The employment rate for immigrants who landed more than 10 years ago was 84.0% in 2018, a 5.3 percentage point improvement from 2016.
-Most recent immigrants had an employment rate of 71% in 2018 which was comparatively lower than that of non-immigrants within the same age group; however, this was a 3.6 percentage point drop from 2016.
+The employment rate for immigrants who landed more than 10 years ago was 2.2 percentage points higher than Canadian born in both 2017 and 2018.
+However, this short-term trend reversed in 2019 as the employment rate for immigrants who landed more than 10 years ago was 2.5percentage points higher.
+Most recent immigrants had an employment rate of 73% in 2019 which was comparatively lower than that of non-immigrants within the same age group; however, this was a 3.4 percentage point improvement from 2017.

 The median income for recent immigrants who worked full-time, full year was significantly lower than that of non-immigrants ($44,021).
 Alternately, fewer immigrants (52.6%) worked full-time, full year compared to non-immigrants (59.3%).
 Only 45.9% of recent immigrants (Immigrated, 2011 – 2014) worked full-time, full year hence their median income ($31,926) for all work activity was lower than that of non-immigrants ($43,283) and immigrants overall ($39,867).